-Best Practices for Calling on Students
+Best Teaching Practices for Calling on Students in the Classroom

 How teachers call on students can affect class participation and student self-esteem.
 Students who participate are most likely more focused, better learners, and higher thinkers.
 Do you get no response from students?
 Or do you get the whole class answering or questioning at once?
 Teachers can cut down on the chorus of answers and hands raised.